 At this point you are ready for surgery.
-Dr. Shingleton greets and reassures you.
+Dr. Shingleton greets you again and reassures you.
 He explains what you will experience.
 The anesthesia has made the area totally numb and the eyelids are held open with a lid holder.
 Throughout the 10-minute procedure you will see a broad bright light which is not uncomfortable (I saw three rather small blue lights).
 While conversation is minimal, you can ask questions and the doctor may ask you to "look up" or "look down" to reposition the eyeball a little differently.
 Some anesthesia does not allow mobility of the eye.
 In either case, an ultrasound/vacuum instrument removes the cloudy lens and the artificial intraocular lens is inserted.
 There is no pain or discomfort during the procedure.

 One of the things that fascinated me was how Dr. Shingleton inserted the ¼" diameter lens through a 1/8" opening.
 When my surgery was complete, Dr. Shingleton showed me the tool he used to insert the intraocular lens.
 It folds the lens into a "taco shape" and then the lens unfolds in the eye.
 This is often done without any stitches.

 Recovery -- This phase lasts 30 to 45 minutes.
 The heart, lungs and blood pressure continue to be monitored.
 You are brought coffee, tea or juice and a muffin or cookie.
-If a friend or relative joined you, they can visit you in the recovery area.

 There is one added, interesting feature in the waiting room.
 If someone accompanies you to surgery, they can watch your operation on a TV monitor in a sectioned off portion of the waiting room.
 There is no blood and it is not difficult to watch.
 On the 18" screen you see a 9" diameter eyeball and the various steps taking place.
 My wife declined to watch, but I watched several cases after mine.
 When I am at the Surgery Center for another medical checkup next year, I am actually planning to watch a procedure again!
 Note: This viewing opportunity has been eliminated during the COVID pandemic.

 There are several cautions to be observed for up to 4 weeks after surgery.
 Daily drops in decreasing numbers are used during this period.
 Precautions are written and instructions are given to you following your surgery.
 Here is the program that I followed, but each person will be given advice from his own doctor.
 This information is provided as an example of what to expect.